damiand1/primes/README.md

 Implementation of Sieve of Erathosthenes.

 ## Usage
+Requires JDK SDK 1.8 If using IDE set the JDK SDK 1.8 as default one.
 First of all do mvn clean install
 Run the PrimeApplication
 Perform a REST GET request to localhost:8080/primes/{primeRange}